WASdev/sample.jms.server/README.md

-# sample.jms
+# sample.jms11
-Liberty JMS sample
+Liberty JMS 1.1 sample

 This sample project contains a simple JMS Servlet application called JMSSample.
 JMSSample listens for HTTP requests sent to `localhost:9124/jms11-JMSSample`, and responds with various actions.
 There are 2 main Servlets that are contained: